How to Choose the Right Pricing Strategy for your Mobile App Project

 2. What the market is willing to pay

-The right pricing strategy should revolve around what the market is willing to pay.
+The right mobile application pricing strategy should revolve around what the market is willing to pay.
 And to determine that, you must test your product at different price levels and see how the market responds.

 More often than not, mobile app developers offer a product for free to garner a huge user base and generate revenue from advertisements.
-But later on, when you offer an upgraded product for a certain price you had already devalued the product and can’t really sell it for more because the perceived value is low.
+But later on, when you offer an upgraded product for a certain price you have already devalued the product and can’t really sell it for more because the perceived value is low.

 So, the ideal approach is to test your product at various price levels and see how the market reacts to it.